DFT study of Pt-induced Ge(001) reconstructions: Introduction

 Metal/semiconductor interface interactions continue to attract interest in both fundamental and applied research, and are of vital importance for the semiconductor and microelectronics industry.
-With miniaturization pushing into the nanoscale regime, new developments are searched for in atomic size reconstructions, self assembly and metal nanowires (NWs).\cite{Barth:nat05} Traditionally, the focus lies on metal/Si interfaces such as e.g. Au/Si(001). \\ For this system, it has been shown that different types of reconstructions appear depending on the Au coverage and the annealing temperature.\cite{LinXF:prb93,Kageshima:ss01,Shimakura:ss98} The metal/Ge interface is less well studied, despite its importance in the development of radiation detector systems and high speed electronic devices.
-Recent experimental studies of the Pt/Ge(001) interface, done at the submonolayer Pt coverage regime, have shown the formation of self-organized Pt NW arrays after high temperature annealing. \cite{Gurlu:apl03,Oncel:prl05,Schafer:prb06} It has been suggested that this reconstruction was due to a strengthened interaction of the 5$d$ metals with the Ge surface: relativistic mass effects which contract the $s$ shell, reducing its energy and thus increase the $s$ occupancy at the expense of the $d$ electrons.
-This partially depletes the antibonding $d$ states, strengthening the $d$ bonds.\cite{Smit:prl01} The same mechanism was thought to be responsible for the one dimensional chain structures of Au on Ge.\cite{Wang:prb04,Wang:ss05} There certainly are similarities between the growth of Au and Pt chains on Ge(001), such as the appearance of Dimer Vacancy complexes before the chains appear.
+With miniaturization pushing into the nanoscale regime, new ways of constructing nanoscale devices are investigated.
+Bottom-up approaches such as atomic size reconstructions, self assembly and metal nanowires (NWs) are investigated as alternatives for the usual top-down techniques, such as etching and lithography.\cite{Barth:nat05} Generally, the focus lies on metal/Si interfaces because of the importance of Si in the semiconductor industry.
+Of these, the Au/Si(001) interface, due to the high conductivity of Au, is one of the most well studied interfaces.\\ For this system, it has been shown that different types of reconstructions appear depending on the Au coverage and the annealing temperature.\cite{LinXF:prb93,Kageshima:ss01,Shimakura:ss98} The metal/Ge interface is less well studied, notwithstanding its importance in the development of radiation detector systems and high speed electronic devices.
+Recent experimental studies of the Pt/Ge(001) interface, done at the submonolayer Pt coverage regime, have shown the formation of self-organized Pt NW arrays after high temperature annealing.\cite{Gurlu:apl03,Oncel:prl05,Schafer:prb06} It has been suggested that this reconstruction was due to a strengthened interaction of the 5$d$ metals with the Ge surface: relativistic mass effects which contract the $s$ shell, reducing its energy and thus increase the $s$ occupancy at the expense of the $d$ electrons.
+This partially depletes the antibonding $d$ states, strengthening the $d$ bonds.\cite{Smit:prl01} The same mechanism was thought to be responsible for the one dimensional chain structures of Au on Ge.\cite{Wang:prb04,Wang:ss05} There certainly are similarities between the growth of Au and Pt chains on Ge(001), such as the appearance of dimer vacancies before the chains appear.
 Yet, there are also important differences between the two systems.
-The Pt NWs only form after annealing at over 1000 K, while the Au chains appear after deposition at 675 K and disappear into the bulk Ge when annealed at 1000 K.\cite{Wang:ss05,Gurlu:apl03} Moreover, while the Pt NWs have a thickness of a single Pt atom, the Au chains are dimer rows containing Au-Au or Au-Ge dimers.\cite{Wang:prb04} The Pt NWs are thermodynamically stable and their length is only limited by the size of the underlying terrace.
-This terrace is a previously unknown Pt-Ge-surface reconstruction of which, to date, only a tentative model, as proposed by G\"url\"u et al., exists.\cite{Gurlu:apl03} The unique connection between this terrace and the NWs makes a thorough understanding of the reconstruction desirable before one can study and understand the NW arrays and the physical phenomena associated with them.\cite{Oncel:prl05}
+The Pt NWs only form after annealing at over 1000 K, while the Au chains appear after deposition at 675 K and disappear into the bulk Ge when annealed at 1000 K.\cite{Wang:ss05,Gurlu:apl03} Moreover, while the Pt NWs have a thickness of a single atom, the Au chains are dimer rows containing Au-Au or Au-Ge dimers.\cite{Wang:prb04} The Pt NWs are thermodynamically stable and their length is only limited by the size of the underlying terrace.
+This so-called $\beta$-terrace is a previously unknown Pt-Ge-surface reconstruction of which, to date, only a tentative model proposed by G\"url\"u \textit{et al.} exists.\cite{Gurlu:apl03} The unique connection between this terrace and the NWs makes a thorough understanding of the reconstruction desirable before one can study and understand the NW arrays and the physical phenomena associated with them.\cite{vanpoucke:prb2008R,stekolnikov:prl08}\\ In this work, we present a geometry for the $\beta$-terrace based on the comparison of the simulated scanning tunneling microscope (STM) images (henceforth referred to as pseudo-STM images) to experimental STM images.
+The current experimental information on the $\beta$-terraces is very limited.
+At the moment of writing only STM images are available.
+A preliminary account of this work appeared in Ref.~\onlinecite{vanpoucke:prb2008R}.\\